What genetic conditions are linked to pancreatic ductal adenocarcinoma?

 Li-Fraumeni syndrome

-This is caused by a fault in a gene called TP53.
+This is usually caused by a variant in a gene called TP53.
 It increases the risk of several cancers, including breast cancer, brain tumours and leukaemia (a type of blood cancer).
 It may also increase the risk of pancreatic cancer.